 In HIV-positive people with suppressed immune systems, salmonellosis, campylobacteriosis, a, and shigellosis can lead to severe diarrhea.
 These infections, especially salmonella can also spread from the intestines to the bloodstream and then to other body parts.
 This can lead to death unless the person is treated promptly.

 Seropositive the Web Site Editor note: Today is harder to develop some opportunistic infections, especially bacterial infections, and when that happens, as a rule is that the person will be diagnosed with HIV infection in the finals, individual risk Acute death from AIDS ....

-On the other hand, if he had sought to know what they mean, and those dark spots, would certainly have been treated early and HIV infection had not developed and who knows?
-Maybe he would not have suffered such a bacterial infection and would not have evolved to death ...
+On the other hand, if he wanted to know what he had and what those dark spots mean, he would certainly have been treated early and the HIV infection would not have developed and who knows?
+Perhaps he would not have suffered such a bacterial infection in such a way and would not have evolved to death ...

-Why we insist so much.
-Be aware!
-Take the weight of doubt over his back and medicate when necessary, without consulting a pharmacist, who may be good at his profession, but is not infectious disease physician!
-God take care of themselves and not follow my path, is what I've been trying to see you in innumerable attempts. almost all of them failed and frustrated because you prefer the hard way ... prefer diagnosed with bacterial infections.
+That's why we insisted so much.
+Stay informed!
+Take the burden of doubt off your back and medicate yourself when you need it, without consulting a pharmacist, who may be good at your profession, but not an infectious doctor!
+By God take care of yourselves and do not follow my path, it is what I have tried to make you see in myriad attempts. almost all of them frustrated and failed, because you prefer the hard way ... prefer the diagnosis with bacterial infections.

 Digiproved: November 1 2014 15: 20: 57 UTC certified P561577